appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 Appcircle server will listen on `8080` and `8443` ports by default for HTTP and HTTPS connections.
 You can get a list of up-to-date ports used by podman with below command.

-Filter rootlessport to see ports used by podman.
-Filter socat to see ports used by port forwarder tool socket.
 ```bash
 sudo netstat -tulpn | grep LISTEN | grep -E 'rootlessport|socat'
 ```

+- Filter "rootlessport" to see ports used by podman.
+- Filter "socat" to see ports used by port forwarder tool socket.

 :::